Interactive Flag State Performance Table Background information How to use this Table

 The Table refers to those ‘core’ Conventions, relevant to flag state responsibilities, which already enjoy widespread ratification and enforcement.
 The full criteria for the Conventions listed are shown in the Supplementary Information section below.

-IMO Resolution A.739 requires flag states to establish controls over Recognized Organizations (ROs) conducting survey work on their behalf, and which determine that these bodies have adequate resources for the tasks assigned.
-The Resolution also requires flag states to submit data to IMO on the ROs authorised to act on their behalf.
+The IMO Code for Recognized Organizations (RO Code) requires flag states to establish controls over ROs conducting survey work on their behalf, and to determine if these bodies have adequate resources for the tasks assigned.
+The RO Code also requires flag states to submit data to IMO on the ROs authorised to act on their behalf.

-The Paris and Tokyo MOUs on Port State Control now submit an annual assessment to IMO entitled ‘Performance of Flag Administrations and Recognized Organizations’, which includes a list of flag states deemed by these PSC regimes to delegate survey work to underperforming ROs.
-The Table therefore positively indicates flag states which do not appear on this list and which have also submitted their RO related data to IMO in line with Resolution A.739.
+The Paris and Tokyo MOUs on Port State Control submit an annual assessment to IMO entitled ‘Performance of Flag Administrations and Recognized Organizations’, which includes a list of flag states deemed by these PSC regimes to delegate survey work to underperforming ROs.
+The Table therefore positively indicates flag states which do not appear on this list and which have also submitted their RO related data to IMO in line with the RO Code.

 AGE OF FLEET